Xunnamius/hashnav/Docs/Documentation.md

 	// Register another observer
 	hashNav.registerObserver('superduper', { page: false, params: { '*': ['data1', 'data2', false, 'data5', ''] } }, function(e){ alert('hi!'); }); // Woah!

+	// Note that these "folding parameters," aka "nested parameters" or "nested objects," only work with the [ampersand parser](#Parsers "Jump to it!").
 <br />
 ###Public Method: <a name="PMI-registeredObserver"></a>registeredObserver
 Checks the internal observer stack for the supplied name.